Hishiro64/auto-mpv/README.md

 # Auto MPV

-Automates the setup process for MPV Player and applies my personal configuration alongside adding VapourSynth models and shaders.
+Automates the setup process for MPV Player and applies my personal configuration alongside using VapourSynth models and shaders.

 ![image](./preview.png)